Skip to main content

 • Students who, mathematically, cannot complete their degree requirements within six years, or seven years where applicable, will become ineligible for federal financial aid.
 Students may appeal the time period requirement to the Graduate School.

-Financial Aid Probation and Appeal Procedures:
+Financial Aid Probation and the Appeal Process

-Students will be notified via their SSU email when they fail to meet the Graduate Financial Aid Satisfactory Academic Progress Policy and their financial aid will be suspended.
-Students who become ineligible for financial aid may appeal this decision by completing and submitting the following documents:
+Students will be notified via their Salem State email if they fail to meet the Graduate Financial Aid Satisfactory Academic Progress Policy, and their financial aid will be suspended accordingly.

-Students will receive notification of their appeal decision via their SSU email.
+Students will receive notification of their appeal decision via their SSU email

 Students are generally eligible for one Graduate Financial Aid SAP Appeal (unless extreme circumstances are present) during their graduate studies at Salem State University.